clelzey/password-generator/README.md

 Beside using `.forEach()` to reduce the JS needed for the eventListener to assign the randomly generated passwords.
 I plan to replace the series of `if` statements used to build the characters for the password with a `switch` statement.

+UPDATE: The use of `.forEach()` when creating the passwords was implemented and several lines of unused code was removed.
+As I researched how to implement a `switch` statement for this application, I determined that the functionality I needed was not going to be achieved with a `switch` statement.
+For now the development on my application is complete.
+Someday I would like to redevelop this project using React so that I can get instant functionality more like the page I used for inspiration.

 ### Useful resources

 - [Kallmanation - Styling a checkbox with only CSS](https://www.kallmanation.com/styling-a-checkbox-with-only-css) - I